-SOCW 380 - Social Work Research: Design and Methodology (3 cr hrs)
+SOCW 380 - Social Work Research: Design and Methodology

 Scientific method and research strategies: design and methodologies for qualitative and quantitative research.
 Focus on development of a research proposal and application of methodologies to evaluation of social work practice and service delivery.
 Prerequisites: Completion of Mathematics requirement Statistics course or permission of instructor Fall.